cloudnativelabs/kube-router/docs/ipv6.md

 they are updated, this is a safe change to make before updating kube-router.

-If neither annotation is specified, kube-router will use the `PodCIDRs` field of the Kubernetes node spec which is populated by the `kube-controller-manager` as part of it's `--allocate-node-cidrs` functionality.
+If neither annotation is specified, kube-router will use the `PodCIDRs` field of the Kubernetes node spec which is populated by the `kube-controller-manager` as part of its `--allocate-node-cidrs` functionality.
 This should be a sane default for most users of kube-router.

 ### CNI Now Accepts Multiple Pod Ranges